Saudi Arabia's Mining Boom: Expected Wealth To Top $2.5 Trillion

-(MENAFN- Kuwait News Agency (KUNA)) (Report by Saudi Press Agency (SPA) as part of FANA's economic file)
+Riyadh, April 17 (Petra – FANA) -- The mining sector in Saudi Arabia is undergoing a significant transformation, poised to become a key pillar for the nation's economic diversification efforts outlined in Vision 2030.

-RIYADH, April 17 (KUNA) -- The mining sector in Saudi Arabia is undergoing a significant transformation, poised to become a key pillar for the nation's economic diversification efforts outlined in Vision 2030.
+The Kingdom's abundant mineral wealth, estimated at SAR9.4 trillion ($2.5 trillion), presents a crucial opportunity to expand non-oil revenue streams alongside the oil and petrochemical industries.

-The Kingdom's abundant mineral wealth, estimated at SAR9.4 trillion (USD 2.5 trillion), presents a crucial opportunity to expand non-oil revenue streams alongside the oil and petrochemical industries.
+To accelerate exploration and development, the Kingdom has increased its estimated mineral wealth and invested SAR682.5 million ($182 million) in exploration incentives by the end of 2023.

-According to a report by the National Industrial and Mining Information Center, the 152 industrial licenses, issued since the beginning of 2023, has contributed to bringing the total number of operating and under-construction factories in the Kingdom by the end of January 2024 to 11,672.
-These factories represent a combined investment of SAR1,539 trillion. (one SAR = 0.266576 USD).
+According to a report by the National Industrial and Mining Information Center, the 152 industrial licenses issued since the beginning of 2023 contributed to bringing the total number of operating and under-construction factories in the Kingdom by the end of January 2024 to 11,672.
+These factories represent a combined investment of SAR1,539 trillion.

 The ongoing transformations in the mining sector reflect progress toward achieving the comprehensive strategy of the sector outlined in Vision 2030, which aims to unlock the full potential of the sector, driving economic and social growth, in line with the Kingdom's ambitious goals for 2030.

 The Saudi Industrial Development Fund plays a crucial role, financing advanced exploration and mining projects.
-This includes covering up to 75 percent of eligible project costs, Al-Mudaifer said.
+This includes covering up to 75% of eligible project costs, Al-Mudaifer said.

 The fund also provides financing solutions for mid-tier and lower-end manufacturing, small and medium enterprises (SMEs), digitalization efforts, renewable energy projects, and initiatives to increase local sector content.